 While we may not be able to meet in person right now, book clubs are still a great way to connect socially and stay engaged!

+Does a good mystery capture your interest?
 After you have read this month's choice, join us for a great discussion.
-Each month we will read a new title from a variety of genres and authors.
+Each month we will read a new title from the mystery genre.
 New members are always welcome.

 This virtual program will take place via Zoom.
 Zoom is a video conferencing tool that allows people to meet together online.
 You can use Zoom on a desktop, laptop, tablet, or mobile device.
 Learn more here.